 These amazing grain-free tortillas are made with cassava flour, a wonderful gluten-free alternative.
 Over the past three weeks I plowed through five pounds of cassava flour and made about fifteen batches of these tortillas (I honestly lost count).
 All of the fun kitchen testing has run its course and now I’m excited to unveil my recipe – as well as all of the tips that I learned along the way for working with this flour and dough.

 This dough is very easy to put together and work with!

 - Press or roll each piece into a six-inch round.

 - Cook briefly in a preheated dry cast iron griddle or skillet.
 Please note – if you plan on making quesadillas, or plan on filling and rolling the tortillas to make baked enchiladas or the like, slightly undercook them so they’re easier to roll.

-How to Press/Roll the Tortillas
+How to press/roll the grain-free tortillas

 - I prefer to use my tortilla press.
 If the tortillas aren’t thin enough after pressing, I also roll them a bit with a rolling pin.

 - No tortilla press?
 No problem.
 Simply use your rolling pin to create thin six-inch circles.

 - Always press or roll between two pieces of parchment paper to prevent the dough from sticking.